Abstract

 Fold all corners of the square to the center one by one.

-4. Performance on Double Straight Fold (DSF) on Various Towels.
+4. Performance on Double Straight Fold on Various Towels.

 Example 1